 How Jefferies Solicitors can help with your mis-sold leasehold claim

-At Jefferies, we are working to help homeowners and their families to escape the leasehold trap.
 If you received negligent advice from your conveyancing solicitor and this caused you financial loss or impacted the saleability of your home, you are entitled to hold them to account.